biolab/orange-web2/public/blog/2021-08-apply-domain/2021-08-13-apply-domain.md

 ---
-author = "Ajda Pretnar"
+author: "Ajda Pretnar"
-date = "2021-08-13"
+date: "2021-08-13"
-draft = false
+draft: false
-title = "Why You Should Use Apply Domain" type = "blog" thumbImage = "/blog_img/2021/2021-08-13-applydomain.png" frontPageImage = "/blog_img/2021/2021-08-13-applydomain.png"
+title: "Why You Should Use Apply Domain"
+type: "blog"
+thumbImage: "/blog_img/2021/2021-08-13-applydomain.png"
+frontPageImage: "/blog_img/2021/2021-08-13-applydomain.png"
-blog = ["domain", "PCA", "transformation", "apply domain"] shortExcerpt = "Apply Domain is a mystery widget with an amazing functionality." longExcerpt = "What does Apply Domain even do?
-Actually, it is an extremely useful widget for all your data transformation problems!" x2images = true  # true if using retina screenshots, else false
+blog: ["domain", "PCA", "transformation", "apply domain"]
+shortExcerpt: "Apply Domain is a mystery widget with an amazing functionality."
+longExcerpt: "What does Apply Domain even do?
+Actually, it is an extremely useful widget for all your data transformation problems!"
+x2images: true  # true if using retina screenshots, else false
 ---

 It can happen you'd see a widget in Orange and think: "What on Earth does this even do?"
 We admit, finding informative widget names is not always easy and Apply Domain had a least 5 different names so far.
 While it might not be clear what the widget does from its name, the actual functionality is one of the nicer ones Orange has to offer.